ChrisBup/familystory/README.md

 ## How it Works

-FamilyStory allows users to create a profile as a family member with their information and record a video introduction where they answer questions about themselves and share their favorite stories about their family.
-They can also comment on any other family member's profile.
+FamilyStory allows users to create a profile as a family member with their information, answer questions about themselves and share their favorite stories about their family.
+They can also upload photos of their family and comment on any other family member's profile.

 ## Data Model: